pragdave/periodic/README.md

 # Periodic: run functions at intervals [![Build Status](https://travis-ci.org/pragdave/periodic.svg?branch=master)](https://travis-ci.org/pragdave/periodic)

 The Periodic supervisor manages a dynamic set of tasks.
-Each of these is run repeatedly at a specified interval.
+Each of these tasks is run repeatedly at a per-task specified interval.

 A task is repreented as a function.
 It receives a single parameter, its current state.
 When complete, this function can return